BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_1_Using_Script_Conditionals.md

  OP_EQUALVERIFY
  OP_CHECKSIG
 ```
-The `True` or `False` statement is placed on the stack _prior_ to running the `IF`, then the correct block is run based on that result.
+The `True` or `False` statement is placed on the stack _prior_ to running the `IF`, then the correct block of code is run based on that result.

-This is intended as a poor man's 1-of-2 multisignature.
+This particular example code is intended as a poor man's 1-of-2 multisignature.
 The owner of `<privKeyA>` would put `<signatureA> <pubKeyA> True` in his locking script, while the owner of `<privKeyB>` would put `<signatureB> <pubKeyB> False` in her locking script.
-That trailing `True` or `False` tells the script which hash to check against, then the `OP_EQUALVERIFY` and the `OP_CHECKSIG` at the end do the real work.
+That trailing `True` or `False` is what's checked by the `IF`/`ELSE` statement.
+It tells the script which public-key hash to check against, then the `OP_EQUALVERIFY` and the `OP_CHECKSIG` at the end do the real work.

-But, we can actually produce a slightly smarter poor-man's multisig that doesn't require the signers to remember if they're `True` or `False`, and we're going to do that before we examine more thoroughly how this runs.

 ### Run an If/Then Multisig

-The following Script takes the simplicity of a 1-of-2 multisignature and makes it more complex by laying it out as an IF/THEN statement.
-Because this is fully repetitive, there's not a lot of reason to do it for real, but it's a good building block:
+With a core understanding of Bitcoin conditionals in hand, we're now ready to run through a script.
+We're going to do so by creating a slight variant of our poor man's 1-of-2 multisignature where our users don't have to remember if they're `True` or `False`.
+Instead, if need be, the script checks both public-key hashes, just requiring one success:
 ```
 OP_DUP OP_HASH160 <pubKeyHashA> OP_EQUAL
 IF